What is normal, and what isn’t for a menstrual cycle? Do you have shorter periods than usual? Let’s find out!

 During periods of significant stress, your whole body is impacted.
-This impact can include hormone production, including those that regulate your menstrual cycle.
+This impact can include hormone production, including those that regulate your cycle.

 If you exercise a lot, but don’t eat enough, your body can enter “starvation” mode.
 For example, if you’re training for an Ironman triathlon, or an ultramarathon.
 A jog around the block a few times a week won’t do it!

 When your body enters this mode, all calories go towards critical functions which keep you alive, and not towards the less critical things like producing reproductive hormones.